 3. Create A Spending Plan

 A spending plan can be specific to you.
 There are two rules of thumb that some individuals use.
 The first is the 50/30/20 rule of thumb.
 The second is the 70/20/10 rule of thumb.
-For example, 50% of your income will go towards your needs, 30% towards your wants, and 20% towards your savings.
+For example, 50% of your income will go toward your needs, 30% toward your wants, and 20% toward your savings.
 The key is to set a spending plan and stick to it and make any necessary adjustments as needed.